TheNotary/ruby-gems/body.md

 end
 ```

+###### checkout g2: easier to use
 ```
   git checkout a06c602     # g2: easier to use
 ```

-Ok that's cool and easy to use... but is it beautiful?
+Ok that's cool and easy to use... but...

+> Is it beautiful?
 What do you think?
 Would you publish this for your peers to see?
 How could we clean it up a bit?

->>  Wait for create extra file
+*Wait for create extra file*

 Right!
 We can move the KewlCrypto class to its own file now.

 Have a look at this diff

   https://github.com/TheNotary/kewl_crypto/commit/01e43f96867cb75b6186380de8e8c559d225cd2b

+###### checkout g3: class gets own file

 I have to admit it's a bit weird having a two files named the same thing in a ruby application.
 We can look at this of an instance where we named our gem wrong, or where we named our class wrong.
 Either way lets not think about it too much and get on with the workshop.